ROSRider/rosrider_doc/docs/GAZEBO.md

   </include>
 ```

 This is where we launch the world.
-This case it launches the duckie.world file.
+In this case it launches the duckie.world file.
+You can compose your own worlds with gazebo, and you specify it here.

 ```
   <param name="robot_description" command="$(find xacro)/xacro $(find rosrider_description)/urdf/rosrider.urdf.xacro" />
   <node pkg="gazebo_ros" type="spawn_model" name="spawn_urdf" args="-urdf -model robot1 -x $(arg x_pos) -y $(arg y_pos) -z $(arg z_pos) -Y $(arg yaw) -param robot_description" />
 ```

+This statement above spawns the robot from its urdf file into simulation.
+Notice arguments for positioning the robot on the simulation.

 ```
   <node pkg="joy" type="joy_node" name="joy_node">